En3rG/HaliteIII/notes.md

         * Further goal
     * Inspired Harvesting
     * Returning
+        * Ships that are full should have priority?
     * Building (create dock)
     * Attacking (get enemy with high halite)
         * Attacker